Kaewin/Modeling-Projectile-Motion-With-Visualization/README.md

 ![graph](images/drag/graphs.png)
 ![output](images/drag/output.png)

-A very striking difference between the two simulations is the fact that the projectile with drag has a much shorter range than the projectile without drag.
-This is due to the fact that the drag force is proportional to the velocity squared.
-This means that as the velocity increases the drag force increases quadratically.
-This causes the projectile to slow down much faster than the projectile without drag.
+One noticeable contrast between the two simulations is that the projectile with drag has a significantly reduced range compared to the one without.
+This is because the drag force is directly proportional to the square of the velocity.
+Therefore, as the velocity increases linearly, the drag force increases quadratically.
+This results in the projectile losing its speed at a higher rate than the one without drag.

-Another difference is the fact the energy of the system is no longer constant.
-This is due to the fact that there is now non-conservative work being done on the system.
-This non-conservative work is the work done by the drag force.
-This causes the energy of the system to decrease over time.
+One notable distinction is that the system's energy is no longer consistent due to non-conservative work.
+The drag force is responsible for this non-conservative work, resulting in a gradual decrease in the system's energy over time.

 ## Conclusion

+In conclusion, the Euler method is a straightforward and effective way to solve differential equations numerically.
+It is straightforward to implement and can solve various differential equations.
+It is also straightforward to implement in a simulation.

+By visualizing the two situations and comparing them, we gain valuable insights into the physical situation of projectile motion.
+We can immediately see a difference both in energy and range.
+Remember that the Euler method is not the most accurate for solving differential equations.
+Many other methods are more accurate and can solve more complex differential equations.
+However, the Euler method is a good starting point and can be used to gain a basic understanding of the situation.

+The primary thing to remember is that the projectile motion of actual physical objects is much more complicated than the simple model presented here, even with the drag taken into account and turning the model into one that can no longer be solved analytically.

+In reality, many other forces are acting on the projectile.
+We need to add these forces to the simulation to obtain a more accurate projectile motion model.
+However, we can take this simulation as a starting point and build upon it to create a more accurate model.

 ## References